JaviPSanchez/GCP_Templates/01_GCP_Native/README.md

 11. **Logging**
     Centralized logging using Google Cloud Logging for monitoring application performance.

-## Project Overview

-This project focuses on building a data pipeline using **Cloud Functions**, **Cloud SQL**, and other GCP services.
-We aim to connect and orchestrate services to ingest, store, and visualize data using modern, serverless technologies.
+12. **Monitoring**
+    Provides powerful tools for tracking the performance, health, and reliability of your applications and infrastructure

-### Key Features
+## Key Features

-- **Automated Scheduling**: Use Cloud Scheduler to automate data ingestion and processing.
+- **Automated Scheduling**: Use Cloud Scheduler to automate data ingestion and processing, for this project each minute!
 - **Real-time Processing**: Cloud Pub/Sub and Cloud Functions enable real-time data processing workflows.
 - **Scalable Database**: Cloud SQL serves as the core relational database for data storage.
 - **Data Visualization**: Visualize results with Looker Studio and Grafana.
 - **Logging and Monitoring**: Implement robust logging and monitoring practices with Cloud Logging and Grafana.

+## Project Overview

+This project focuses on building a data pipeline using **Cloud Functions**, **Cloud SQL**, and other GCP services.
+We aim to connect and orchestrate services to ingest, store, and visualize data using modern, serverless technologies.

+In this project, we use two types of pipelines: OLTP (Online Transaction Processing) and OLAP (Online Analytical Processing), both of which play crucial roles in handling and processing cryptocurrency data obtained from the CoinMarketCap API.

+The API provides real-time data on cryptocurrency market conditions, such as price, market cap, and volume for coins like Bitcoin.
+Our pipelines are designed to process this data for both transactional needs and analytics.

+### OLTP Pipeline

+The OLTP pipeline handles real-time cryptocurrency data from the CoinMarketCap API.
+It ingests the latest prices, market volume, and supply information and stores them for immediate use in transactional systems.

+Key features of the OLTP pipeline include:

+Real-time updates: Fetches live data from the API, such as Bitcoin's price, volume, and market cap.
+Transactional integrity: Ensures that incoming data is quickly and accurately stored for operational use.
+Cloud SQL: Used as the relational database to store the real-time data, enabling fast updates and low-latency reads.
+For example, in the OLTP pipeline, data like the current price of Bitcoin ($63,611) and its market cap ($1.26 trillion) are stored in Cloud SQL and updated frequently.
+This data can be used in applications that require up-to-the-minute information on market conditions.

+Key components of the OLTP pipeline:

+Cloud Scheduler: Triggers API calls to fetch cryptocurrency data at scheduled intervals.
+Cloud Pub/Sub: Acts as the message broker to deliver the fetched data to the database.
+Cloud Functions: Event-driven functions process and store the data into Cloud SQL.
+Cloud SQL: Stores transactional data like current prices, market volumes, and supply numbers.

+### OLAP Pipeline

+The OLAP pipeline is designed for batch processing and analytics.
+It takes the cryptocurrency data stored in Cloud SQL and processes it in bulk for advanced insights, historical analysis, and business intelligence reporting.

+Key features of the OLAP pipeline include:

+Historical data analysis: Aggregates and processes historical market data, such as trends over the past 30, 60, and 90 days.
+Complex queries: Used to calculate long-term trends, market dominance, and performance metrics over time.
+BigQuery: As the data warehouse, it allows for fast querying and processing of large datasets, such as the change in Bitcoin's price over 90 days (+11.38%).
+For example, in the OLAP pipeline, data such as the percent change in Bitcoin price over 1 hour (-0.11%) or 30 days (+17.24%) is analyzed to provide insights into market trends.
+The data is then visualized using Looker Studio for real-time and historical analysis.

+Key components of the OLAP pipeline:

+Cloud Storage: Stores historical market data for processing.
+BigQuery: Performs large-scale analytical queries to track trends, such as market cap dominance and price fluctuations over different time frames.
+Looker Studio: Used to build dashboards for monitoring the state of the cryptocurrency market, helping visualize both real-time data and historical trends.
+Example Use Cases
+OLTP: Use the OLTP pipeline to update your application with the latest cryptocurrency prices, volumes, and supply from the CoinMarketCap API.
+This allows users to view real-time market data such as the Bitcoin price and market cap.

+OLAP: Use the OLAP pipeline to generate reports and dashboards showing historical trends.
+For instance, users can analyze the percent change in Bitcoin price over 7 days (-1.38%) or compare it against other cryptocurrencies for long-term investment strategies.

 ## Connecting Cloud SQL to Local Environment

-After setting up **Cloud SQL** (MySQL) on a **Compute Engine**, you may want to connect from your local environment (e.g., Visual Studio Code).
+After setting up **Cloud SQL** (MySQL) on a **Compute Engine**, you may want to connect from your predilected IDE, in my case the most common one: Visual Studio Code.
 Follow the steps below to configure the required permissions.

 ### Steps to Set Up Permissions